kkennyy/zfbot/README.md

 ---

-This README details every step—from database schema to environment variables, code deployment, and bot configuration—ensuring anyone can replicate and maintain a similar setup in the future.
+This README details every step—from database schema to environment variables, code deployment, and bot configuration.